 When you place food into hot oil it looks as though the oil is boiling.
 This is not true.
 It’s not the oil that boils, but the moisture near the surface of the food that boils, causing the oil to seem as though it is bubbling.

 As the food cools after being fried, internal moisture rises to the surface, so the second frying boils off more moisture.
 Less moisture left in the food equals a drier, and therefore crispier result.

-What can I serve with crispy potato fries
+What can I serve with crispy French fries

 These fries are great as a snack, served with a bowl of dipping sauce such as ketchup, or homemade mayonnaise.

-Serve topped with a fried egg, alongside a piece of steak, or turn them into a quick supper with sausages and baked beans.
+Serve topped with a fried egg, alongside a piece of steak, or turn them into a quick supper and serve with sausages and baked beans.

 - 4 large potatoes (1 per person)

 - 1 cup plain lour